filip-porebski/pokemmo-daycare-mastermind/README.md

 ## **Acknowledgments**

 -   Inspired by the PokeMMO community.
--   Adam (charrondev) Charron - this is all based on his initial code on GPL-3.0-only licence
+-   Adam (charrondev) Charron - this is based on his initial code on GPL-3.0-only licence and updated